akuchta-collegeboard/interview-environment/README.md

 1. Fork this Repo
 2. Open your fork in a GitHub Codespace (Click "Code" > "Codespaces" > "Create a codespace on main")
-3. Basic dependencies should be automatically installed when environment builds
+3. Dependencies should be automatically installed when environment builds
-4. Portforwarding is already configured.
+4. Port forwarding is already configured.
 5. Run `npm run dev:all` to start the frontend and backend together.
-6. Open the frontend at https://<your workspace name>.app.github.dev/
+6. Open the frontend at https://(your workspace name).app.github.dev/

 # Getting Started Locally
 This repo has been tested in Codespaces, but should work in a local Linux-based environment with Node v22.16.0.